 You're going to have some stress in your life -- we all do, and it's normal.
 One of the best things you can do for your health is manage that stress, even when you can’t control the source of it.

 Some stress can be good.
 It can be a challenge that keeps us alert, motivated, and ready to avoid danger.
 But too much stress can make us sick.
+And it can bring on or worsen certain symptoms or diseases, research shows.

 If you're constantly under stress, you can have physical symptoms, such as headaches, an upset stomach, high blood pressure, chest pain, and problems with sex and sleep.